Updated on 2/24/2022

 3 Options for Adapting a Site to Mobile

-There are 3 main ways to give your customers a better mobile experience, each at a different price point and level of sophistication.
+There are 3 main ways to give your customers a better mobile experience:

-Mobile friendly sites also sync with some key functions on smartphones.
-For example, a mobile friendly website would makes phone numbers and addresses live so that they can automatically take users into a phone call or GPS app.
+Mobile-friendly sites also sync with some key functions on smartphones.
+For example, a mobile-friendly website would make phone numbers and addresses live so that they can automatically take users into a phone call or GPS app.

-You can also identify a mobile optimized website by examining the URL structure.
-Companies with mobile optimized websites will automatically redirect users to a version of the website that typically begins with a prefix of “mobile” or “m” when they attempt to access it on a mobile device.
+You can also identify a mobile-optimized website by examining the URL structure.
+Companies with mobile-optimized websites will automatically redirect users to a website version that typically begins with a prefix of “mobile” or “m” when they attempt to access it on a mobile device.

 For websites designed with DIY website builder software such as Squarespace, Wix, or Shopify, themes typically work on mobile automatically.
 Many agencies, including ArtVersion, exclusively build responsive websites.